Estimating Fold Changes from Partially Observed Outcomes with Applications in Microbial Metagenomics: Estimation

 \subsection{Estimation under $H_A$}

-We estimate $\beta$ (our target of inference) and $\mathbf{z}$ (a nuisance parameter) using an estimating equations approach motivated by a Poisson likelihood with mean function (\ref{mean_func}).
-To address issues of infinite or undefined MLEs resulting from data separation, which commonly occurs in high-dimensional microbiome sequencing data \citep{bull2002modified}, we introduce a Firth penalty on $\beta$ derived from a formal equivalence between our model and the multinomial logistic model.
+We estimate $\beta$ (our target of inference; subject to identifiability constraints) and $\mathbf{z}$ (a nuisance parameter) using an estimating equations approach motivated by a Poisson likelihood with mean function \eqref{eq:betastar}.
+To address issues of infinite or undefined MLEs resulting from data separation, which commonly occurs in high-dimensional microbiome sequencing data, we introduce a Firth penalty on $\beta$ derived from a formal equivalence between our model and the multinomial logistic model.
 We develop a fast algorithm to find the maximizer of the penalized likelihood by efficiently solving a sequence of score equations that converge to the score of the penalized likelihood within a neighbourhood of the global maximizer.
-As we will see in Sections \ref{sec:inference} and \ref{sec:simulations}, our estimator and accompanying hypothesis testing show excellent performance even when data has excess-Poisson variance, and even in small samples.
-All algorithms are provided as pseudocode in Supporting Information, and an \texttt{R} package implementing the method is available at [GitHub Link].
+Theorem \ref{thm:normality_g} illustrates some advantages of this proposal: the resultant estimator is normally distributed and consistent for the identifiable parameter $\beta_k - g(\beta_k)$ for any distribution of $Y_{ij}$ satisfying \eqref{eq:betastar}, with no requirement for $Y_{ij}$ to be Poisson distributed.
+In addition, Sections \ref{sec:inference} and \ref{sec:simulations} demonstrate that the estimator and accompanying hypothesis testing show excellent performance even when data has excess-Poisson variance, and even in small samples.
+All algorithms are provided as pseudocode in Supporting Information (Section \ref{weighted_supp}).